-Now I know these aren't really puff pastries as you know it, but what most people think of is a batter made on the stove with eggs and a TON of hand whisking.
+Now I know these aren't really cream puffs as you know it, but true cream puff pastry batter made on the stove with eggs and a TON of hand whisking.
 This momma has bad wrists and will cut corners when needed.

 Using puff pastry reduces time and effort (and wrist pain) while giving us cute shaped puffs!
 We can use cookie cutters to get the shape and size we want, without fail every time.
 You can't say the same about actual cream puff dough, now can you?